vagnerasilva/vagnerasilva/README.md

 My name is Vagner and ...:

  - 😄 I really like to learn
- - 📊 I'm working with Artificial Inteligence
+ - 📊 I'm working with MLOPS
- - 📚 Currently studying GCP and Machine learning Enginner (Udacity nanodegre)
+ - 📚 I'm Machine learning Enginner (Udacity nanodegre)